23 Cloud microphysics

 \[ \begin{align} n\left(D\right) = n_0\exp\left(-\lambda D\right)\tag{23.95}\label{eq:marshall-palmer} \end{align} \]

-has.
 Here $D$ is the diameter of the raindrops, $\lambda$ is a parameter and $n\left(D\right)$ is the number of drops with a diameter between $D$ and $D + dD$, divided by $dD$. $n_0 = 8\cdot 10^6\text{ m}^{-4}$ is taken as a constant.
 This emerges empirically.
 The parameter $\lambda$ can be linked to the density of liquid water $\rho_l$.
-To do this, you integrate
+To this end, one integrates

 \[ \begin{align} \rho_l = \int_0^\infty n\left(D\right)mdD = \int_0^\infty n\left(D\right)\frac{4}{3}\pi\left(\frac{D}{2}\right)^3\rho_l'dD = \frac{\pi}{6}\int_0^\infty n\left(D\right)D^3\rho_l'dD = \frac{\pi}{6}\rho_l'n_0\int_0^\infty \exp\left(-\lambda D\right)D^3dD,\tag{23.96}\label{eq:marshall_palmer_deriv_1} \end{align} \]